railsbridge/bridge_troll/CONTRIBUTING.md

 If you're new to open source, check out our guide on [how to add features](https://github.com/railsbridge/bridge_troll/wiki/How-to-add-features).

+Please join the [bridge-troll email list](https://groups.google.com/forum/?fromgroups#!forum/bridge-troll).
+We need all kinds of help:
+* organizers, teachers and students who want to help validate that our new improvements don't negatively affect current behavior, as well as advocating for changes you need
+* visual and interaction designers
+* developers of Ruby, JavaScript, HTML, CSS
+* writers of documentation and important text that helps people understand how to make great events happen!

 #### Bugs
 * If you see a bug in the code (or the running app), check the [GitHub issues](https://github.com/railsbridge/bridge_troll/issues) and comment on the issue if there is one.
 If you know how to fix it, go for it!
 If you don't know how to fix it, please create a new issue.
 We're using GitHub issues for bug tracking and new features.